๐Ÿ”” Pennsylvania Eviction Notice Laws

 Certified Mail

 Send the notice by certified mail, return receipt requested.
-Keep the receipt as proof of mailing.
-Note that the notice period typically begins when the tenant receives the notice or when it’s returned as undeliverable.
+Keep the receipt as proof.
+The notice period typically begins when the tenant receives the notice.

 โš–๏ธ The Pennsylvania Eviction Court Process